 Hadoop software installation and set up

-Rackspace Private Cloud makes it easy to create a production-ready cloud powered by OpenStack within a few of hours.
-Once you have your Rackspace Private Cloud ready, you can provision Hadoop in the cluster.
+Rackspace Private Cloud makes it easy to create a production-ready cloud powered by OpenStack within a few hours.
+After you have your Rackspace Private Cloud ready, you can provision Hadoop in the cluster.

 There several ways to install Hadoop, but most of them are geared to installing in a dedicated environment.
-You can try using of the existing options like Apache Whirr and Ambari or manually install the RPMs.
-We chose to write our own Chef Cookbooks and a Knife plugin for OpenStack to make Hadoop installation easier for public or private clouds powered by OpenStack and even bare metal.
-To use the cookbooks and plugin, see the following installation and user documentation.
+You can try using of the existing options like Ambari or manually install the RPMs.
+We chose to write our own Saltstack deployment for OpenStack to make Hadoop installation easier for public or private clouds powered by OpenStack and even bare metal.
+To use the cookbooks and plugins, see the following installation and user documentation.

 Run a map-reduce job

-Login to your master node and launch a job by using the following instructions:
+Log in to your master node and launch a job by using the following instructions:

 $ cd /usr/lib/hadoop $ hadoop jar hadoop-*-examples.jar pi 10 1000000